Cog-Creators/Red-DiscordBot/docs/autostart_win.rst

 Manually installing NSSM
 ------------------------

-Go to `<https://nssm.cc/download>`_ and download the latest release.
+Go to `<https://nssm.cc/download>`_ and download the latest prerelease.
 Once the download is finished, open File Explorer, navigate to the drive Windows is installed on, and create a folder called :code:`nssm`.
 Then navigate to your Downloads folder, and move :code:`nssm.exe` to :code:`C:\nssm`.